Stunner (professional wrestling): Fireman's carry stunner

 Also known as the Total Knock Out or TKO for short, this is an elevated stunner variation in which the opponent is first raised over the shoulders of a wrestler in the fireman's carry position.
 From here, the attacking wrestler throws the legs of the opponent out backwards and drops down to the mat while taking hold of the opponent's head to force them to fall into the stunner.
 The name originally referred to the cutter variation.
 The name has since been used to refer to both types.

 Forward somersault stunner

 A standing variation of the Diamond Dust in which the attacking wrestler first holds an opponent in an inverted facelock before then jumping forwards to somersault over the opponent, landing in a seated position with the opponent's head driven into the wrestler's shoulder.
+Charlotte Flair uses this move, dubbing it the Natural Selection.

 Front facelock stunner

 In this variation, the wrestler first applies a front facelock, before pivoting 180 degrees to bring themselves into the three-quarter facelock position and dropping down to a sitting position, forcing the opponent's jaw to drop down on the shoulder of the attacking wrestler.
 Jeff and Rebecca Hardy use the variant, also called the Twist of Fate, along with the better known cutter variation.